top of page

 6. Proposed Terrace

-The library was carefully designed to a size of under 56 sq.m to avoiding competition with the restored cottage, and to minimize disruption to the surrounding natural habitat.
+The library is limited to be designer under 56 sq.m to avoid competing with the restored cottage, and to minimize disruption to the surrounding natural habitat.

 READING AREA